 Mr. Moore is a partner in the firm.
 Mr. Moore’s practice focuses on policyholder insurance coverage litigation against the world’s largest insurers, defending technology companies in dealer/vendor disputes, the defense of class actions, and intellectual property disputes with an emphasis on entertainment litigation.
 Mr. Moore has brought and defended cases in Washington, New York, California, Delaware, Illinois, Massachusetts, Oregon, Alaska, Kentucky, Alabama, Rhode Island, and Iowa, both on the federal and state level.
 His current and past clients include Fortune 500 Companies like T-Mobile, Amazon.com, AT&T, USAA, zulily, and REI, as well as the band Nirvana.

-Mr. Moore has won every case that he has taken to trial and has recovered almost a quarter of a billion dollars in insurance proceeds for his policyholder clients, including $20,000,000 in the past year alone.
+Mr. Moore has won every case that he has taken to trial and has recovered half a billion dollars in insurance proceeds for his policyholder clients, including $100,000,000 in the past year alone.
 He is widely recognized as one of the preeminent coverage lawyers in the Pacific Northwest and Washington Law and Politics magazine selected Mr. Moore as a Washington “Super Lawyer” every year between 2008 and 2015.

 AT&T Mobility, Inc. v.
 Lloyds – Successfully litigated claims in excess of $47 million against Lloyd’s of London.